Tim Berbenich

-Tim Berbenich (born December 19, 1979) is an American football coach who is currently pass game specialist/game management for the Atlanta Falcons of the National Football League (NFL).
+Tim Berbenich (born December 19, 1979) is an American football coach who is currently the game management and quarterbacks coach for the Pittsburgh Steelers of the National Football League (NFL).

 Coaching career

 New York Jets

 Berbenich began his career with the New York Jets in their operations office before transitioning to an offensive assistant position.

 Tampa Bay Buccaneers

 Berbenich moved on as an offensive quality control coach for the Tampa Bay Buccaneers, working under former Jets offensive coordinator Paul Hackett, who was the Buccaneers quarterbacks coach at the time.

 Indianapolis Colts

 Berbenich was hired as an offensive assistant for the Indianapolis Colts in 2013 working under offensive coordinator Pep Hamilton, who he shared an office with when they were with the Jets.
 He was promoted to assistant quarterbacks coach in 2016.

 Oakland / Las Vegas Raiders

 Berbenich was hired as an offensive quality control coach for the Oakland Raiders in 2018, reuniting with Gruden.
 He was promoted to running backs coach in 2021 after Kirby Wilson announced his retirement.